l3qua/OpenCore-Install-Guide/installer-guide/README.md

 * Offline
   * ~~Can only be made in macOS~~
-    * You can now make an "Offline" installer in Windows with [Unplugged](https://github.com/corpnewt/UnPlugged)
+    * You can now make an "Offline" installer in Windows and Linux with [Unplugged](https://github.com/corpnewt/UnPlugged)
   * Windows/Linux do not have the APFS/HFS drivers needed to assemble a full installer
 * Online
   * Can be made in macOS/Linux/Windows